CLeJack/Scribe/README.md

 * There is no intention of modifying or reconstructing the original signal, so negative frequencies aren't needed.
 * The analysis window only needs to be large enough to contain a single cycle of the lowest frequency of interest.
 * The range of a guitar is small, so the signal can be downsampled dramatically.
-* Other FFT algorithms compute frequencies based on sample rate and window size, but there's nothing preventing choosing only frequencies of interests.
-In the case of Scribe, this means 12TET notes with a 440 hz reference.
+* Other FFT algorithms attempt to give insight into a large range of the frequency spectrum, but there's nothing stopping us from choosing only frequencies of interests.
+In the case of Scribe, this means 12TET frequencies with a 440 hz reference.

 #### License